wp-plugins/dukapress/readme.txt

 * You can sell tangible products with selectable options (size, colour, etc);
 * You can sell Digital products;
 * Choose between a normal shop mode and a catalogue mode;
-* Numerous payment processing options including Paypal, Alertpay and mobile phone payments;
+* Numerous payment processing options including Paypal, Alertpay and Mobile Phone payments;
+* Ability to work with multiple currencies
 * Printable invoices;
 * One-page checkout;
 * Elegant discount coupon management;